Varanasi

 Sants of Varanasi

-While there were many saints and Rishis who had lived in this city, famous among them are saints of comparatively recent times, namely Sri Goswami Tulsidasji, Sri Kabir dasji, Sri Ramanathji.
+While there were many saints and Rishis who had lived in this city, famous among them are saints of comparatively recent times, namely Sri Goswami Tulsidasji, Sri Kabir dasji and Sri Ramanathji.
 The works of all these saints are virtually worshipped and are renowned for the philosophical ideas preached therein.
 However, the work of Sri Goswami Tulsidasji is remembered by many, as the language used therein was easily understood by even a commoner.
 At the same time, the pundits also found them to be valuable.

-Sri Tulsidasji : a devotee of Lord Hanuman
+Sri Tulsidasji: a devotee of Lord Hanuman

 Ram Katha and Lord Hanuman